Close Menu

 Geometric Mean

-If three quantities are in geometrical progression, three middle one is called the geometric mean between the other two.
+If three quantities are in geometrical progression, the three middle one is called the geometric mean between the other two.

 a) The geometric mean “G” of any two numbers “a” and “b” then

-G \ = \ \sqrt{ab} Where a, G , b are in G.P
+G = \sqrt{ab} where a, G , b are in G.P

-b) If a1, a2, a3 , . . . . . . an-1, a are “n” numbers then Geometric Mean of these numbers is
+b) If a1, a2, a3 , . . . . . . an-1, an are “n” numbers, then the Geometric Mean of these numbers is

-G = ( a1 a2 a3 . . . . . . an-1 a) 1/n
+G = ( a1 a2 a3 . . . . . . an-1 an ) 1/n

 c) The ‘n’ numbers G1, G2, G3, . . . . . . .
 Gn are said to be G.Ms between ‘a’ and ‘b’.
 If a, G1, G2, G3, . . . . . . .
 Gn, b are in G.P.

-Here common ratio r \ = \ ( \frac{b}{a}) \ \ ^{\frac{1}{n+1}}
+Here common ratio r = \left( \frac{b}{a} \right)^{\frac{1}{n+1}}

 G1 G2 G3. . . . . .
 Gn = (\sqrt{ab})^n = ( Geometric Mean of ab)n